wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.5.5 =
+* CHANGED: use first group if none is selected to add matches in championchip preliminary rounds

 = 3.5.4 =
 * BUGFIX: stripslashes for team name to allow ' and "